codeandtheory/ycalendarpicker-ios/README.md

     locale: Locale? = nil
 )
 ```
-The standard initializer lets you specify the first day of the week, appearance, optional minimum and maximum dates, and the locale although it provides sensible defaults for all of these.
+The standard initializer lets you specify the first day of the week, appearance, optional minimum and maximum dates, and the locale, although it provides sensible defaults for all of these.

+`YCalendarPicker` has an additional initializer:

 ```swift
 init?(coder: NSCoder)
 ```
-For use in Interface Builder or Storyboards.
-(Really though you should be building your UI in code.)
-It begins with the default appearance, but you can customize it at runtime by updating its `appearance`.
+For use in Interface Builder or Storyboards (although we recommend that you build your UI in code).

+A calendar picker created this way begins with the default appearance, but you can customize it at runtime by updating its `appearance` property.

 ### Customization

-`YCalendarPicker` has an `appearance` property of type `Appearance`.
+`YCalendarPicker` and `YCalendarView` both have an `appearance` property of type `Appearance`.

 `Appearance` lets you customize the picker's appearance.
 You have full control over the colors, typographies, and images used.
-The default appearance is dark mode compatible and WCAG 2.0 AA compliant.
+The default appearance is dark mode compatible and WCAG 2.0 AA compliant for color contrast.

 ```swift
 /// Appearance for YCalendarPicker that contains typography and color properties